tendermario/terraria-server-aws/README.md

 - Run `cdk deploy` to put them into your account
 - Check the status in the AWS console under CloudFormation.
 If anything messes up, you can delete it there and try again.
 - This should create the infrastructure mentioned above.

+## Useful CDK commands

+Note: The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This isn't set up very intelligently just yet and basically has the default values still.

+ * `npm run build`   compile typescript to js
+ * `npm run watch`   watch for changes and compile
+ * `npm run test`    perform the jest unit tests
+ * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk synth`       emits the synthesized CloudFormation template

 ### Manual other things you need to set up (for now)